ags799/ags799.github.io/_posts/2020-07-05-setting-up-ultrawide.md

 same peripherals.
 - you can even split the screen in half: one side for each computer.
 - speakers (not great but not terrible)
-- a USB-C port (and cable!) that transfers video, audio, USB peripherals, and enough power to charge your MacBook Pro
+- a USB-C port (and cable!) that transfers video, audio, USB peripherals, and enough power to charge your MacBook Pro.
 - it is *huge*.

 An important grievance: